A Beginner's Guide to Screencastify for Educators

 Edit a video

 Sometimes, you need your recording to be perfect!
 For those instances, you may want to check out our editing options which are always available to our Premium subscribers.
 On our Lite plan?
 No problem!
-You can start a free trial at editor.screencastify.com (no credit card required).
+You can start a free trial at edit.screencastify.com (no credit card required).

 - Access the editor: There are two ways to access the Screencastify browser-based editor.
 You can click the scissors icon from any recording which will automatically load in your recording.
-Alternatively, you can navigate straight to the editor by entering editor.screencastify.com into your address bar.
+Alternatively, you can navigate straight to the editor by entering edit.screencastify.com into your address bar.
 From there, you can use the blue "+" button on the bottom right to add videos into timeline (You can add non-Screencastify videos into the editor too!)

 - Crop, trim, and add text: Use the options on the bottom left to make your video perfect.
 Crop the video to show only a certain portion of the screen.
 Use the trim tool to cut out that unfortunate few seconds.
 Add text to make your videos even more engaging.